 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Do you have goals to reach?
 Want to overcome obstacles to get the things that you want?
-To be the master of your own success you need to be developing mastery!
+Well, to be the master of your own success you need to be developing mastery!

 What do you mean by “Developing Mastery”?